Logo

 • Create a new account for that network.
 The signer generates a fresh key pair for each account you add.

-• Name the account clearly in Ledger Wallet and commit to never signing smart contract approvals with it.
+• Name the account clearly in Ledger Wallet and decide that this account will never be used to sign smart-contract approvals.

-For other hardware signers, the setup flow is similar: buy from a trusted source, initialize the device in a private environment, write down the recovery phrase by hand, set a strong pin code, and verify your receiving address on the device screen before moving meaningful funds.
-A small test transfer first can help confirm you can receive and later send.
+For other hardware signers, the workflow is similar: initialize the device in a private environment, write down the recovery phrase by hand, set a strong PIN, and verify your receiving address directly on the device screen before transferring meaningful funds.
+A small test transfer can confirm you can receive and later send.

-If you choose paper-based key storage, treat it as a high-risk approach: key generation must happen offline with strong randomness, printers and scanners can leak data, and spending typically requires importing or sweeping the key into a connected wallet—often defeating the original security goal.
+If you choose paper-based key storage, treat it as a higher-risk approach: key generation must happen offline with strong randomness, and printers or scanners may leak data.
+Spending usually requires importing or sweeping the key into a connected wallet, which can defeat the security goal of staying offline.

 For recovery phrase storage, avoid photos, cloud notes, email drafts, and screenshots.
-Use durable offline backups, keep copies in physically separate secure locations, and consider theft and fire as real threats.
+Use durable offline backups, keep copies in physically separate secure locations, and treat theft and fire as realistic threats.

 Creating a Dedicated Cold Device

-For extra assurance, use multiple hardware wallets and keep one device entirely cold.
+For additional assurance, you can use multiple hardware wallets and keep one device entirely cold.
 Do not connect any account on that device to smart contracts.

-This approach can be helpful when traveling: leave the cold device that protects your most valuable crypto at home, and carry a separate signer for everyday activity.
+This can be helpful while traveling: leave the cold device that protects your most valuable crypto at home, and carry a separate signer for everyday activity.

 Top Cold Wallets for Storing Cryptocurrencies